asko123/dora_controls/README.md

     └── ...
 ```

+**Note:** The `policies` folder will be created automatically if it doesn't exist.
+This is where you should place all your organization's policy documents in PDF format for analysis.

 ## Running the Analyzer

 1. Place the DORA legislation PDF (CELEX_32022R2554_EN_TXT.pdf) in the root directory
-2. Place your organization's policy documents (PDFs) in the `policies` folder
+2. Add your organization's policy documents (PDFs) to the `policies` folder
+   - If the folder doesn't exist, it will be created automatically on first run
+   - You must add your PDFs to this folder before running the analysis
 3. Run the analyzer using one of the following methods:

 ### Method 1: Direct Python Execution